HKA07/skiftiGuide/docs/usage.rst

 Usage
 ######

 To run SkiftiTools, you must have Nifti image format or tab-separated ASCII format data.
+SkiftiTools is most commonly used with diffusion MRI data.

 Examples
 --------